Analysis of 2S singly heavy baryons in HQET

 \section{Conclusion}

 The radially excited heavy baryons are analyzed in the framework of HQET.
 The non-perturbative parameters of HQET are calculated for $n=1$ heavy baryons.
-The bottom quark mass in the charm and bottom mesons and baryons is varied to analyze the behaviour of HQET parameters $\overline{\Lambda}$, $\lambda_1$ in the mass terms of HQET mass formulae.
+The bottom quark mass in the charm and bottom mesons and baryons is varied to analyze the behavior of HQET parameters $\overline{\Lambda}$, $\lambda_1$ in the mass terms of HQET mass formulae.
 The non-perturbative parameter $\overline{\Lambda}$ are calculated for $n=2$ baryons, using the HQET symmetry of the parameters.
-The masses of $n=2$ heavy baryons are estimated by the behaviour of these non-perturbative parameters.
-The variations of masses of baryons on parameters $\lambda_1$ and $\lambda_2$ are also shown.
+The masses of $n=2$ heavy baryons are estimated by the help of these non-perturbative parameters.
+The variation of masses of baryons on parameters $\lambda_1$ and $\lambda_2$ are also shown.
 The calculated masses are compared with other theoretical and experimental results.
-The Regge trajectories of $n=2$ S-wave baryons are also shown for the masses obtained.
+The Regge trajectories of $n=1$ and $n=2$ S-wave baryons are also shown for the masses obtained.